Mera (character): Powers and abilities

 Mera using her hydrokinetic powers in the cover of Aquaman vol 7 #6.
 Art by Ivan Reis.

-Due to her heritage, Mera shares the superhuman attributes characteristic of other Xebellians at a heighten level due to her royal heritage, including superhuman strength and speed (especially while swimming), durability on a near-bulletproof level, and the ability to breathe both on land and underwater.
+Due to her heritage, Mera shares the superhuman attributes characteristic of other Xebellians at a heightened level due to her royal heritage, including superhuman strength and speed (especially while swimming), durability on a near-bulletproof level, and the ability to breathe both on land and underwater.
 On dry land, she possesses more acute senses that include limited night vision derived from her ability to see in the ocean's deep, and enhanced hearing.
 Her royal heritage also grants her hydrokinetic abilities that allow her to form "hard water" constructs, draw upon any nearby source of moisture (including within living bodies), and sense nearby bodies of water as well as their contents.
 In addition to her powers, she is an expert in Atlantean-styled martial arts, hand-to-hand combat, and weaponry.
 She is also a proficient assassin, leader, politician, and possess a genius-level intellect that makes her technologically savant.

 In some situations, Mera wield a mystical quintet similar to Aquaman's trident weapons.
 She temporarily possessed Ocean Master's trident, allowing for control over the weather, magnetic fiends, and heightening her hydrokinesis (granting the power on its own).
 She also possesses advance technology and built the Central Core, a secret facility in Atlantis housing a supercomputer and spacecraft powered by the Speed Force, the same energies present in DC Comics' speedsters such as the Flash.